talkohavy/guides/docs/programming/kubernetes.md

 ### - Introduction

-Kubernetes is de-facto the standard for deploying containerized applications into production.
-Kubernetes is open-source, which means it's free for use.
+Kubernetes is a **CONTAINER ORCHESTRATION** system.
+It is an open-source tool which specializes in deploying containerized applications to production.

-Kubernetes definition: _"Kubernetes is a container orchestration system"._

 Using docker, you can create as many containers as you want.
-However, what if you wanted to create a network of multiple containers on different computers/servers, and have them talk with each other?
+However, what if you need to create a network of multiple containers running on different computers/servers, and have them talk with each other?
 Using docker alone, creating this network would prove to be a hard task.
-Kubernetes rose to the challenge, and it helps you do just that - create containers on different servers (either physical or virtual) and create this sort of network to allow them to communicate with each other.
+Kubernetes rose to the challenge, and it helps you do just that - create containers on different servers (either physical or virtual) and **create this network to allow them to communicate with each other**.
 This network creation is being done automatically, without the user's intervention.
-The user's only job is to tell kubernetes how many containers you want to create, based on specific image.
+The user's only job is to tell kubernetes how many containers you wanna create, based on a specific image you name.

-### - What does k8s takes care of?
+### - Kubernetes Responsibilities

 K8s takes care of: